mikeramage/aoc2025/README.md

 Rancid.

 ## Day 3
-That was actually more or less painless.
 My eyelids were drooping and my eyeballs were crossing uncontrollably and rolling up inside them for some reason, so the screen wasn't in focus for much of the time.
 But somehow that doesn't seem to have affected my performance.
 I'll take it.

+## Day 4
+I'm in a bad mood today.
+I just sort of irritably hit at the keys for a while, tutted at myself grumpily as I made and fixed a few noddy errors, bashed at a few more keys, answers fell out.
+Sulkily put some repeated code into a common function though couldn't really be arsed.
+Answers still the same after the basic refactor.
+So I guess that worked then.
+Meh.